 The film is also quite a change of image for Meena Kumari, known like Dilip Kumar for her intense tragic roles.
 She too responds with a refreshing, uninhibited performance as compared to the studied mannerisms and passive postures of many of her tragic roles.
 It’s a real pity she didn’t do more such films.

 Of the supporting cast, Jeevan makes a slimy enough commander-in-chief lusting after Kumari while Leela Chitnis efficiently enough plays yet another of her maternal roles.
 Kum Kum deserves a special mention for her fine dancing in the film.

-Naushad’s music adds to the films value and is memorable, among others, for the love duets Do Sitaron ka Zameen Par Hai Milan, Koi Pyar ki Hai Dekhe Jadugari and of course that all time great Mohammed Rafi gem Madhuban Mein Radhika Naache Re for which Dilip Kumar learnt to play the sitar so that his playing of the instrument appears convincing enough on screen.
+Naushad’s music adds much to the films value and is memorable, among others, for the love duets Do Sitaron ka Zameen Par Hai Milan, Koi Pyar Ki Hai Dekhe Jadugari and of course that all time great Mohammed Rafi gem Madhuban Mein Radhika Naache Re for which Dilip Kumar learnt to play the sitar so that his playing of the instrument appears convincing enough on screen.

 All in all, Kohinoor is classic ‘paisa vasool’ time-pass entertainment where it’s fun to see Dilip Kumar and Meena Kumari enjoying themselves on screen for a change!